-FBI Raids Office Of Longtime Trump Attorney Michael Cohen

-FBI investigators in New York raided the office of Michael Cohen, President Trump's longtime personal lawyer on Monday, a significant step given the amount and range of work he has handled for Trump.
+Trump Blasts 'Total Witch Hunt' After FBI Raids His Longtime Attorney's Office

+The Times and the Washington Post reported Cohen is under investigation for possible bank fraud.

+Nonetheless, a visibly agitated Trump, speaking to reporters before he met with military and national security officials about the ongoing situation in Syria, put blame on Mueller and Sessions.

-The New York Times first reported that federal prosecutors issued the search warrant after a referral from Justice Department special counsel Robert Mueller, who is investigating Russian interference in the 2016 presidential election and any potential ties between the Trump campaign and Russia.
+Trump called Mueller's team, which is investigating Russian interference in the 2016 election and any potential ties between the Trump campaign and Russia, "the most biased group of people."

-It does not appear as though the Cohen search was directly linked to the Russia investigation, the Times reported.
-There was no immediate information from the FBI or the Justice Department.
+"These people have the biggest conflicts of interest I have ever seen.
+Democrats — all.
+Either Democrats or a couple of Republicans who worked for President Obama," Trump said.
+Mueller is a Republican, and the U.S. attorney for the Southern District of New York was appointed in January.

+As to whether he would fire Mueller, Trump gave his frequently used "we'll see what happens" response, reiterating that he believed that the investigation was "a pure and simple witch hunt" that should have been wrapped up long ago.

+The president went on to attack Sessions — his own appointee — for recusing himself from the Russia investigation in March 2017.
+The recusal put Deputy Attorney General Rod Rosenstein in charge of the probe, and he appointed Mueller in May.

+"The attorney general made a terrible mistake when he did this and when [he] recused himself or he certainly should have let us know if he was going to recuse himself and we would have put a different attorney general in," Trump said.
+"So he made what I consider to be a very terrible mistake for the country.
+But you'll figure that out."

-Cohen's attorney Stephen Ryan confirmed the raid in a statement but argued the FBI had overstepped its bounds in seizing "privileged communications" between Cohen and his clients.
+Cohen's attorney Stephen Ryan argued the FBI had overstepped its bounds in seizing "privileged communications" between Cohen and his clients.

 "The decision by the U.S. Attorney's Office in New York to conduct their investigation using search warrants is completely inappropriate and unnecessary," Ryan said in a statement.